dims/cos-tools/src/cmd/cos_customizer/README.md

 `disable-auto-update` allows users to disable the auto-update service.
 And it will reclaim the disk space of the unused root partition.

+### COS Customizer Design

+See the `DESIGN.md` document for more information on the design particulars of the customizer.

 ### Minimal example

 Here is a minimal Google Cloud Build workflow demonstrating usage of the COS